 While it’s nowhere near as well-followed as the Arduino, it’s attracted attention thanks to the niche filled by its predecessor.
 There’s a significant community out there, and with Arduino IDE compatibility it’s easy to get started.

-If you want to design a circuit using ESP32 dev kit, you can either type esp32 into the search box, or click on the "controllers" tab and locate it.
+If you want to design a circuit using the ESP32 dev kit, you can either type esp32 into the search box, or click on the "controllers" tab and locate it.
 After you find it, simply drag and drop it into the canvas.
 Alternatively, you can click on the ESP32 DevkitC icon and then click ‘swap’.
 This will replace the Arduino with the ESP32 dev kit.
-You can then add components in the same way that you would with the Arduino; wiring, supplementary components and breadboards will be added automatically.
+You can then add components in the same way that you would with the Arduino; wiring, supplementary components, and breadboards will be added automatically.

 For example, if you’d like to wire up a 64-pixel dot-matrix display, you can simply drag it into position.
 As you can see, all the wiring and logic conversion is automatically taken care of for you.

-* The ESP32 dev kit is currently in Alpha version on circuito.io, meaning it's not been fully tested by our team yet, and there is also no test code for it at the moment.
+* The ESP32 dev kit is currently in the Alpha version on circuito.io, meaning it's not been fully tested by our team yet, and there is also no test code for it at the moment.

 Best Online Shopping website for Arduino node MCU esp32.
 Here you get Arduino node MCU esp32 Arduino also called nodemcu esp32 at a reasonable price in Karachi, Lahore, Islamabad, Rawalpindi, Peshawar, Multan, Faisalabad, and all over Pakistan.